-The Publishing sector, through TVA Publishing, commercializes more than 20 trademarks in more than 75 magazines and eight Internet websites.
+The Publishing sector, through TVA Publications, commercializes more than 20 trademarks in more than 75 magazines and eleven Internet websites.
 Those trademarks specialize in show business and entertainment, television, fashion and beauty, teenagers, home decor and renovation, as well as services.
-With almost 50% of the market, TVA Publishing is the most important French-language magazine publisher in Québec.
-As for its division TVA Studio, it specializes in custom publishing, commercial printed productions and premedia services.
+In addition to its magazines, TVA Publications commercializes several digital versions associated with its various trademarks.
+With almost 50% of the market, TVA Publications is the most important Frenchlanguage magazine publisher in Québec.
+As for its division TVA Studio, it specializes in content development, commercial printed productions and premedia services.